What I have developed a knee-jerk affinity for is mistakes and failures . . . I learn more from them than I learn from success.

 - I do not offer “homework” unless requested to do so.
 However you should understand that the key to doing well in a maths exam is practice.
 You therefore need to become a diligent student by completing any homework set by your teacher.

-- There is a surchage for setting and marking homework.
+- If requested there is a surchage for setting and marking homework.

 - (bespoke notes developed with you to help you understand the maths you struggle with)